fmo91/Pigeon/README.md

 ## Installation

+### Using Cocoapods

 Pigeon is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Pigeon'
 ```

+### Using Swift Package Manager

+Pigeon is also available through Swift Package Manager.
+To install it:

+1. In Xcode, open File > Swift Packages > Add Package Dependency...
+2. In the window that opens, paste `https://github.com/fmo91/Pigeon.git` into the package repository URL text field.
+3. Click next and accept the defaults.

 ## Author